mehranagh20/isfahan-university-AI-challenge/README.md

 ```
 ```
 The challenge was Morabaraba game (24 dooz board).
-Rules and necessary things are explained in the doc.pdf
+Rules and necessary things are explained in doc.pdf.
 ```
 Ranked second in the challenge.